ekaterina-borisova/ada_website/pages/0geo_analysis.md

 		</a>
 		<div class="content">
 			<div class="inner">
-				<p>The graph shows that 39.2% of the experiments were conducted in North America, 34.3% in Europe, and 23.5% in Asia, while only 3% took place in Africa, Oceania, and South America combined.</p>
+				<p>The graph shows that <strong>39.2% of the experiments were conducted in North America</strong>, 34.3% in Europe, and 23.5% in Asia, while only 3% took place in Africa, Oceania, and South America combined.</p>
 			</div>
 		</div>
 	</section>